soundpress/RulesOfNYC/docs/c13/index.rst

 Smoking shall be permitted in tobacco bars, as defined in § 17-502(jj) of the Act and § 10-01 of these rules, which were in existence in the calendar year ending December 31, 2001, and in which ten (10) or more percent of the bar's total gross annual income was derived from the on-site sale of tobacco products and rental of humidors, in accordance with the following terms and conditions:

-(a) The applicant for registration shall show that the tobacco bar has been operated pursuant to a permit issued by the Commissioner in accordance with Articles 5 and 81 of the New York City Health Code by the current and any prior owner since the calendar year ending December 31, 2001.
+(a) The applicant for registration shall show that the tobacco bar has been operated pursuant to a permit issued by the Commissioner in accordance with 24 RCNY Health Code Articles 5 and 81 by the current and any prior owner since the calendar year ending December 31, 2001.

 (b) Applications to register shall be submitted on forms provided by the Department with such supporting documentation as the Department may require, including but not limited to, copies of tax returns filed with the state and federal governments for such periods of time as the Department may require; copies of tax returns, reports, or other proof submitted to demonstrate compliance with all applicable federal, State and local laws governing the taxation, sale and distribution of tobacco products; and a current retail license to sell tobacco products issued pursuant to § 20-202 of the Administrative Code by the Department of Consumer Affairs; other documentation demonstrating that ten (10) or more percent of the bar's total gross annual income was derived from the on-site sale of tobacco products and rental of humidors; architectural or engineering plans showing the size of the premises occupied by the bar on the date of application for registration; and copies of leases in effect at the time of the initial and annual registration.
 The Department shall afford such documents such confidentiality as may be provided by applicable law.